chefZau/CS3357Asn2/README.md

 ## How It Works

 Detailed instructions have been illustrated on OWL.
+I also added a [screenshot](./Self-reported%20Absence%20Acceptance.png) in the folder.
 For your convenience, here is a quick explanation.
 There are two files in this assignment: **client.py** and **server.py**.
 As their name suggests, **server.py** is for starting the server and handling incoming requests, whereas **client.py** is responsible for taking client input at the console and communicating with the server.

 When the server is up, it constantly runs in the background.
 Users will then run **client.py** to register connections.
 When users are successfully registered, they can send and receive messages back and forth using the terminal(console).